chadkluck/serverless-deploy-pipeline-atlantis/docs/Deleting-And-Clean-Up.md

 Releasing a change will rerun the last code committed to the repository branch.

 > **NOTE:** Some resources may not have the same name and arn as before which is usually not an issue in Development or Test environments.
-However, API GateWay will regenerate a random ID for the endpoint so you will need to update anywhere you use the  endpoint for testing.
+However, API GateWay will regenerate a random ID for the endpoint so you will need to update anywhere you use the endpoint.